-In June 2005, we signed a gaming development and management agreement with the Nambe Pueblo of New Mexico to develop a 50,000 square foot facility including gaming, restaurants, entertainment and other amenities as part of the tribe's multi-phased master plan of economic development.
-Accordingly, we advanced \$12,000 and have committed to finance costs associated with the development and furtherance of this project.
+In June 2005, we signed gaming development and management agreements with the Nambe Pueblo of New Mexico to develop a 50,000 square foot facility including gaming, restaurants, entertainment and other amenities as part of the tribe's multi-phased master plan of economic development.
+The agreements have been submitted to the National Indian Gaming Commission for required approval.
+As part of the development agreement, we advanced \$71,434 and have committed to finance costs associated with the development and furtherance of this project.
+Our agreements with the tribe provide for the reimbursement of these advances either from the proceeds of the financing of the development, the actual operation itself or, in the event that we do not complete the development, from the revenues of the tribal gaming operation undertaken by others.

 We are pursuing reimbursement from the California tribe for expenses and damages and other relief of approximately \$1.1 million which arose from the California tribe's termination of its 1995 and 1997 development and management agreements.
-An arbitration award was issued in our favor on February 16, 2005.
-By letter dated July 21, 2005, the attorney for the California tribe advised that the General Council of the California tribe voted to accept a settlement previously proposed by Full House by which the California tribe would pay an initial amount of \$200,000 and the balance of the settlement over 7 years, therefore having only a minor impact on our annual cash flows.
-This understanding is subject to execution of a formal settlement agreement between the parties.
+A favorable arbitration award was issued on February 16, 2005.
+In October, we reached an agreement in principle with the California tribe regarding payment of the award whereby the California tribe would pay the amount of the arbitration award upon the funding of its casino loan, which the tribe anticipates will happen by year-end.
+However, this agreement is preliminary and any final settlement is subject to the execution of a formal settlement document.